Easy Rhubarb Cake Recipe

 Milk

-Salt
+Vanilla and Salt

 Step by Step Preparation

 You do not need complicated steps to bake a good rhubarb cake.
-Follow each step carefully and you will get consistent results.
+Follow each step carefully, and you will get consistent results.

 Helpful Tips